HajimeKawahara/abcfast/Readme.md

 Note that the unit of time is not minutes but second.

-# Random number generators
+# Random number generators using curand_kernel.h

 Directory: random_gen

-- uniform, normal, gamma distribution, beta distribution, binomial distribution
+- uniform, normal, gamma distribution, beta distribution, binomial distribution, random choise with discrete probability p_i (the alias method).